 HDFS and Hive/Impala Replication To and From Amazon S3

 Minimum Required Role: User Administrator (also provided by Full Administrator)

 To configure Amazon S3 as a source or destination for HDFS or Hive/Impala replication, you configure AWS Credentials that specify the type of authentication to use, the Access Key ID, and Secret Key.
 See How to Configure AWS Credentials.

-After adding the AWS credentials, you can click the Replication Schedules link to define a replication schedule.
+After configuring S3 or ADLS, you can click the Replication Schedules link to define a replication schedule.
 See HDFS Replication or Hive/Impala Replication for details about creating replication schedules.
 You can also click Close and create the replication schedules later.
 Select the AWS Credentials account in the Source or Destination drop-down lists when creating the schedules.

 Supported Replication Scenarios for Clusters using Isilon Storage